Belgian collector at centre of controversy in Greece over sale of Nazi photographs

 belganewsagency.eu

-The Belgian collector has since stopped the auction himself, he told the Greek newspaper Kathimerini.
+De Craene has since stopped the auction himself, he told the Greek newspaper Kathimerini.
 He says he understands that the images are particularly sensitive but emphasises that his legal right of ownership must be recognised.
-He did declare himself willing to enter into discussions with the Greek authorities.
+He said he was willing to enter into discussions with the Greek authorities.

 In Greece, the war history and bloody repression of left-wing resistance fighters are still very sensitive issues.
-The photos that have surfaced have reignited this painful issue in the country.
-Among others, former Greek minister and intellectual Yanis Varoufakis has already spoken out very critically about the auction.
+The photos that have surfaced have reignited the issue.
+Among others, former Greek minister Yanis Varoufakis has spoken out critically about the auction.
 “It is disgusting that the descendants of the Nazis are cashing in on this,” he said.

 According to the newspaper Ta Nea, at least two victims in the photographs have already been identified by family members.
-The execution of the two hundred Greeks was in retaliation for the deaths of four German soldiers in the south of the country.
+The execution of the 200 Greeks was in retaliation for the deaths of four German soldiers in the south of the country.

 Related news